There are a myriad of ways to indulge your body in this city; here are our top spots for pampering the body and de-stressing the mind.

 Sun-Thu 10am-11pm; Fri-Sat 10am-midnight

-Head out towards Fiumicino, and instead of hopping on a plane stop at the QC Terme and go back in time.
+Head out towards Fiumicino, and instead of hopping on a plane stop at QC Terme and go back in time.
 Once the Baths of Caracalla in Trajans Park, this incredible spa has combined the historic Roman practice of bathing with Finnish and Japanese wellness to offer more than just a day spa experience.
 Nestled amongst the fresh countryside are the ‘secret gardens’ with pools that feature underwater music, a salt bath and a natural solarium.
 The saunas and bio-saunas are not to be missed, each one has different properties and health benefits, such as boosting metabolism, purifying the skin and of course, relaxation.
-Although many massage options are available, the QC Terme generously offers a ‘tailor made massage’ option.
-When in need of a break from all this luxuriousness, enjoy a light buffet lunch, or even the afternoon tea with desert buffet.
+Although many massage options are available, the QC Terme generously offers a ‘tailor-made massage’ option.
+When in need of a break from all this luxuriousness, enjoy a light buffet lunch, or even the afternoon tea with dessert buffet.
 Spending the day in your bathrobe here will not have to be justified…

 St. Peter’s Spa at Crowne Plaza Rome – St. Peter’s